Overview of the unit

 However.
 Darb al-Ahmar also has important strengths that offer opportunities.
 These assets include:

-A layout that integrates housing, open spaces, shops, and mosques, and that brings people together;
+A layout that integrates housing, open spaces, shops, and mosques, and that brings people together; A famous collection of medieval monuments and historic buildings:

 A residential space where neighbours help and depend upon each other: